-The Logitech G533 Wireless Gaming Headset is new for 2017 and does it all.
+The Logitech G533 Wireless Gaming Headset is new and does it all.
 If you are looking for a headset with long range and battery life, a comfortable fit and superb sound quality, then look no further.
 We fell in love with this mean machine...and another added bonus - the price!

 A successor of the Logitech G930 (one of the best selling wireless gaming headsets of all time), the new G533 has been improved all around with a streamlined simplicity.
 It is a durable, lightweight headset that can be worn for marathon gaming sessions.
 The materials have been improved in weight and feel and the G533 doesn't squeak at the joints anymore or feel cheaply made.
 G533 has over-the ear, sports mesh ear pads that are breathable and can be removed for cleaning.
 It is compatible for Windows PC gaming.

 The G533 is quite substantial (7.8 x 7.4 x 3.3 inches) and fairly heavy (12.3 ounces), but is still very comfortable and a good fit for small to larger head sizes.
 The hinge tension is lighter and will not pinch like the G930.